prashantgohel321/Linux-Administration-and-DBA/03 AD Domain Services Installation/03 create-test-users.md

 ## Password Settings

-- By default, Active Directory enforces password policies.
+- By default, AD enforces password policies.
 When creating a new user, I must enter a password that meets the policy requirements.
 I also choose whether the user must change the password at next logon.
 For a test account, I usually allow the account to use a defined password and not require immediate change, as this simplifies testing.

 ---